cloudmesh/technologies/chapters/tech/cuda.md

 -	They are used in the field of computer vision and speech recognition by leveraging deep learning.
--	Data mining and analytics
--	Medical imaging
--	Geo-intelligence etc [@www-columbialeccuda].
+-	Data mining and analytics, Medical imaging, Geo-intelligence etc [@www-columbialeccuda].

 CUDA shares some of its computing interface with Open Computing Language (OpenCL) even though it has its own application programming